theAfish/AtomClay/src/renderers/README.md

 - The implementation is intentionally self-contained and can be extended to expose more hooks/events (e.g., per-frame callbacks) or to provide alternate renderer backends.

+✅ Plastic style implemented in `customShaders.js` (use `style: 'plastic'`).
+- How to enable:
+  - At init: `renderer.init(container, { ..., atomStyle: 'plastic' })`
+  - Or at runtime: `renderer.setAtomStyle('plastic')`

+This shader uses a half-Lambert diffuse term, Blinn-Phong-like specular for a "plastic" look, and a Fresnel-based dark rim to give crisp black outlines.